BENEATH THE SURFACE. CONQUERING LOWER BACK PAIN AND INJURIES.

 It is recommended to incorporate a well balanced exercise routine that includes strength training, flexibility exercises, and aerobic activities, which can significantly reduce lower back pain and improve overall spinal health.
 It is important to consult with an Exercise Physiologist to develop a safe and effective exercise plan tailored to your specific needs and conditions.

-If you want to learn more about lower back pain, get in touch with JY Exercise Physiology now and speak with an Exercise Physiologist today.
-Our free consultation provides an opportunity to discuss how I can facilitate your needs.
+If you want to learn more about lower back pain, get in touch with JY Exercise Physiology now and speak with an Accredited Exercise Physiologist.
+Located in Upper Mount Gravatt, head online to book your free consultation for an opportunity to discuss how I can facilitate your needs.

 Call +61 421 967 711